jacobmontiel/academic-kickstart/content/post/2020-03-07-tutorial-ijcai.md

 [image]
 caption = ""
 focal_point = ""
-placement = 0
+placement = nil

 +++
-Our tutorial **Machine learning for data streams with scikit-multiflow** has been accepted for presentation in [IJCAI-PRICAI 2020](https://ijcai20.org/)!
+Our tutorial **"Machine learning for data streams with scikit-multiflow"** has been accepted for presentation in [IJCAI-PRICAI 2020](https://ijcai20.org/)!

 #### Abstract